-In a surprising blog post today, Google founder Larry Page announced that he and co-founder Sergey Brin have created a new parent company that they are calling Alphabet, a multi-focused umbrella company of which Google will be a largest part.
+In a surprising blog post today, Google founder Larry Page announced that he and co-founder Sergey Brin have created a new parent company that they are calling Alphabet, a multi-focused umbrella company of which Google will be the largest part.
 According to Page, this move will allow them to expand Google beyond their internet products with Page as CEO and Brin as President.

 What is Alphabet?
 Alphabet is mostly a collection of companies.
 The largest of which, of course, is Google.
 This newer Google is a bit slimmed down, with the companies that are pretty far afield of our main Internet products contained in Alphabet instead.
 What do we mean by far afield?
 Good examples are our health efforts: Life Sciences (that works on the glucose-sensing contact lens), and Calico (focused on longevity).
 Fundamentally, we believe this allows us more management scale, as we can run things independently that aren’t very related.
 Alphabet is about businesses prospering through strong leaders and independence. …For Sergey and me this is a very exciting new chapter in the life of Google — the birth of Alphabet.
 We liked the name Alphabet because it means a collection of letters that represent language, one of humanity’s most important innovations, and is the core of how we index with Google search!
 We also like that it means alpha-bet (Alpha is investment return above benchmark), which we strive for!
 I should add that we are not intending for this to be a big consumer brand with related products–the whole point is that Alphabet companies should have independence and develop their own brands.